Brain-Development-and-Disorders-Lab/mars/website/docs/Workspaces.md

 ![Edit Workspace](../img/workspace_page.png)

 This page displays the Workspace's name, description, collaborators, archived metadata, and active Counters.
 The name and description can be updated, and collaborators can be added or removed.
-Archived Entities, Projects, and Templates can be viewed or restored.
+Archived Entities, Projects, and Attributes can be viewed or restored.
 To restore archived metadata, click the corresponding orange "Restore" button.